CBF ranking: Points for Campeonato Brasileiro

 Note: For 2020 and 2021 only, the teams eliminated in the Pré-Série D (65th through 68th places) received 10 points.
 The 65th through 68th places in other years also received 51 points.

 Points for Copa do Brasil

 Points for participants of Copa Libertadores up to 2012

 Note: Up to 2012 clubs taking part of Copa Libertadores could not participate of Copa do Brasil of the same year.

 Points for the champion of Copa Sudamericana up to 2016

-Note: Up to 2016 The Copa Sudamericana champions automatically qualifies to the next year edition of the competition, being unable to take part of the next edition of Copa do Brasil.
+Note: Up to 2016 The Copa Sudamericana champions automatically qualified to the next year edition of the competition, making them unable to take part in the next edition of Copa do Brasil.